-Better Bankside continues its work to create a clean air corridor through the historic streets of Bankside with the launch of our new Better Air Benches, designed to alleviate and raise awareness of air quality issues.
+Better Bankside continues its work to create a clean air corridor through the historic streets of Bankside with Better Air Benches, designed to alleviate and raise awareness of air quality issues.

 Look out for the benches across the neighbourhood, they will be positioned on quiet routes between tube and rail stations and workplaces and landmarks, including a route from Southwark tube to the area around Tate Modern.

 If you have any enquires or know a perfect spot you’d like to see the benches at, please contact us.

 Take to the side streets

 Walk Bankside’s side streets to reduce your exposure to pollutants (by 25%) and uncover the story of the neighbourhood hidden in plain sight along its medieval streets.
 Now more than ever it’s a time to step onto quieter routes with fewer pedestrians and glimpse London’s Other Side through a new lens.